kiwisincebirth/TRS-80-MODEL-1-K/frehd/RESOURCES.md

 ## OS's

-On a Model 1 there appear to only be 2 OS
+On a Model 1 there appear to only be 2 OS the boot
 * NEWDOS/80 2.5
 * LDOS 5.3.1